JoeMrCoffee/OpenSalesInventory/README.md

 - Manage products and uploads -- ready
 - Allow for images to be uploaded for the products  -- ready
 - Create a product view page -- ready, but the design may be adjusted later
-- Allow for detailed product view -- TBD
+- Allow for detailed product view -- Basic version ready
+- Manage inventory -- TBD
 - Manage orders -- TBD
-- Manage inventory -- TBD
 - Create some smart metrics to help analyze stock and planning -- TBD
 - Allow for site admins to customize the look and branding of the website -- TBD